 At Didsbury Road our curriculum is based on our ethos, vision and core values.
 It has been designed in collaboration with staff and pupils.
 We aim to offer a curriculum that is broad and balanced, rich and deep and prepares our pupils with the knowledge and skills for the future.
 Our curriculum is responsive to the individual needs and interests of our pupils and encourages the use of environments and expertise beyond the classroom.
-We strive to promote a caring nature in all our pupils and staff.
+We strive to promote a love of learning.

 Our curriculum is underpinned by our aims, values and purpose: to create happy, caring confident learners of the future.

 Our curriculum focuses on skills and knowledge.
 The key life skills we value and want to promote in our pupils are:

 Flexibility when planning is the key to a creative, broad, interconnected curriculum.
 Flexibility enables the staff and children at Didsbury Road to make the most of time, resources and expertise.
 We deliver our curriculum with a clear focus on what we want the children to know and the skills we want them to develop whilst enabling them to make links and connections in their learning.